 A case or litigation guardian is someone who can act on behalf of a person who lacks legal capacity during a legal proceeding.
 Several parties can ask the Court to appoint a case guardian, including the principal party themselves.
 The applicant submits an application with an affidavit outlining the relevant details and any evidence to the Court, and the Court determines if the appointment of a case guardian is appropriate.

 The role of the case guardian

-The case guardian then needs to consider the available options in the case, any consequences to the principal, and make a decision in relation to the case that he or she considers to be in the best interests of the principal.
+The case guardian needs to consider the available options and any consequences to the principal, and make a decision in relation to the case that he or she considers to be in the best interests of the principal.